open-telemetry/opentelemetry-java-instrumentation/RELEASING.md

 OpenTelemetry Auto-Instrumentation for Java uses [SemVer standard](https://semver.org) for versioning of its artifacts.

-Instead of manually specifying project version (and by extension the version of built artifacts) int gradle build scripts, we use [nebula-release-plugin](https://github.com/nebula-plugins/nebula-release-plugin) to calculate the current version based on git tags.
+Instead of manually specifying project version (and by extension the version of built artifacts) in gradle build scripts, we use [nebula-release-plugin](https://github.com/nebula-plugins/nebula-release-plugin) to calculate the current version based on git tags.
 This plugin looks for the latest tag of the form `vX.Y.Z` on the current branch and calculates the current project version as `vX.Y.(Z+1)-SNAPSHOT`.